aviisekh/agusmakmun.github.io/_posts/2020-07-08-breaking-down-schema-based-multitenancy.md

 Moreover we discuss about the challenge that we came across during this migration, and the solution to it.

 ### Moving on
-The whole problem is categorized into two sections.
+The whole solution is caracterized into two steps.
 1. Refactoring the codebase
 2. Migration of data